ocinpp/mosaic-generator/README.md

 - Dark mode toggle
 - Responsive design that works on both desktop and mobile devices
 - Download generated mosaic
+- Collapsible "Important Information" section
+- Tooltips for Tile Size and Color Adjustment parameters

 ## Recent Updates

-- Added dark mode support
-- Improved error handling and logging for better debugging
+- Added a collapsible "Important Information" section using Headless UI components
-- Added tooltips for Tile Size and Color Adjustment parameters
+- Implemented tooltips for Tile Size and Color Adjustment sliders
+- Updated ChevronUpIcon import to use "@heroicons/vue/24/solid"
+- Enhanced mosaic generation process in the Web Worker
+- Improved error handling in the Web Worker
-- Fixed issues with mosaic generation for different tile sizes
+- Fixed issues with chunk processing in the Web Worker
-- Improved progress reporting during mosaic generation

 ## Mosaic Parameters